Quixot1k/hiero-client/README.md

 # kairos-client

-React Native project using Expo SDK48
+React Native project with help of the Expo SDK48

+Used Modern Redux to manage states

 npm i

-npm run
+npm start